NURS 1101 – Fundamentals of Nursing

 6 credits | Prerequisites: NURS 1101, NURS 1115, ALTH 1105, BIOL 2205 and MATH 1135 | Corequisites: NURS 1105, BIOL 2206 and PSYC 1111

-This course follows the framework identified from the program philosophy using patient-centered care and clinical judgment in relationship to quality improvement and safety to form a plan of study for specific health conditions of the endocrine, respiratory, gastrointestinal, urinary, musculoskeletal and cardiac systems.
+This course follows the framework identified from the program philosophy using patient-centered care and clinical judgment in relationship to quality improvement and safety to form a plan of study for specific health conditions of the endocrine, respiratory, gastrointestinal, urinary, musculoskeletal, cardiac systems, cancer and the terminally ill.
 Preventive, rehabilitative and therapeutic aspects of these conditions are studied as well as the physical, mental, emotional, cultural and spiritual needs of adults and children experiencing these conditions.
 Integrated within the course is the professional role of the nurse in patient care in collaboration with team members, patient and family through effective communication to promote positive outcomes.

 5 credits | Prerequisites: NURS 1105, NURS 1120, BIOL 2206 and PSYC 1111 | Corequisites: NURS 1113 and ENGL 1101

 This course continues the student learning from NURS 1120 using the identified framework described for that course.
-The content of this course continues with common conditions affecting hematological, lymphatic, reproductive, neurological, integumentary systems, mental health, cancer and the terminally ill, vision, hearing and related nursing care.
-Am introductory unit on integrative therapies is presented with emphasis on the need of today’s nurse having knowledge of the various modalities.
+The content of this course continues with common conditions affecting hematological, lymphatic, reproductive, neurological, integumentary systems, mental health, vision, hearing and related nursing care.
+An introductory unit on integrative therapies is presented with emphasis on the need of today’s nurse having knowledge of the various modalities.
 The course is designed to promote an understanding of normal growth and personality development along with the influence of environmental factors on the patient, child or adult and family.

 NURS 1190 – Preparation for the NCLEX-PN Exam